tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

   }>
 ```

 So the `ship` is a `Body`, and we will have collections of `Body` for both `bullets` and `rocks`.
 What’s this `exit` thing?
-Well, when we remove something from the canvas, e.g. a bullet, we’ll create a new state with a copy of the `bullets` array minus the removed bullet, and we’ll add that removed bullet -- together with any other removed `Body`s -- to the `exit` array.
+Well, when we remove something from the canvas, e.g. a bullet, we’ll create a new state with a copy of the `bullets` array minus the removed bullet, and we’ll add that removed bullet—together with any other removed `Body`s—to the `exit` array.
 This notifies the `updateView` function that they can be removed.

 Note the `objCount`.
 This counter is incremented every time we add a `Body` and gives us a way to create a unique id that can be used to match the `Body` against its corresponding view object.